Connected greedy colourings of perfect graphs and other classes: the good, the bad and the ugly: Classes of graphs with no ugly member

 \begin{claim} $G$ has a $k$-colouring such that $v$ reaches all other vertices of $G$. \end{claim} \claimproof Consider a colouring $\varphi$ maximizing the number of vertices reached from $v$.
 Let $A$ be the set of vertices reached from $v$ (including $v$) and $B$ the remaining vertices.
 If $B$ is empty, we are done.
 If not, we build a better colouring.
 In this case, observe that any edge $xy$ from $A$ to $B$ must be such that $\varphi(y) = k$ and the edge $xy$ does not belong to any $k$-clique.

 Let $u$ be some vertex in $B$ such that $u$ has a neighbour in $A$.
 The graph $G[B]$ induced by $B$ is perfect (since $G$ is perfect).
 Pick any optimal colouring $\rho$ of $G[B]$ such that $u$ does not receive colour $k$ and let $S_B$ be the independent set of vertices of $B$ getting colour $k$ by $\rho$.
 Let $S_A$ be the independent set of vertices in $A$ getting colour $k$ by $\varphi$.
-Note that $S_A\cup S_B$ is an independent set in $G$: indeed recall that every edge $xy$ with $x\in A$ and $y\in B$ is such that $y$ is coloured $k$ by $\varphi$, but the vertices in $S_A$ are also coloured $k$ by $\varphi$.
+Note that there is no edge between $S_A$ and $B$, so $S_A\cup S_B$ is an independent set: indeed recall that every edge $xy$ with $x\in A$ and $y\in B$ is such that $y$ is coloured $k$ by $\varphi$, but the vertices in $S_A$ are also coloured $k$ by $\varphi$.
 Thus, $x$ being in $S_A$ would contradict the fact that $\varphi$ is a proper colouring of $G$.

 Since no edge between $A$ and $B$ is part of a $k$-clique, each $k$-clique of $G$ is included either in $A$ or in $B$ and thus intersects the set $S_A\cup S_B$.
 Hence, $G - (S_A \cup S_B)$ has clique number at most $k-1$ and by the perfectness of $G$, there is a $(k-1)$-colouring $\gamma$ of $G - (S_A \cup S_B)$.
 Since $S_A\cup S_B$ is an independent set, we can extend $\gamma$ to the whole graph by assigning colour $k$ to all vertices in $S_A \cup S_B$.
 We have that: \begin{itemize} \item all vertices in $A$ remain reachable in $\gamma$, as we can consider the same path as for $\varphi$ in $A$, since colour class $k$ is the same in $\varphi$ and $\gamma$; \item the vertex $u$ is now reachable, as it has a neighbour in $A$ and is not coloured $k$ by $\gamma$. \end{itemize} Thus, we have strictly increased the number of reachable vertices, which contradicts the choice of $\varphi$.
 Therefore, there exists $\varphi$ such that $v$ reaches the whole graph, and the proof of the claim is complete. \cqedsymbol